Réunion: Administrative divisions

 Administratively, Réunion is divided into 24 communes (municipalities) grouped into four arrondissements.
 It is also subdivided into 25 cantons, meaningful only for electoral purposes at the departmental or regional level.
 It is a French overseas department, hence a French overseas region.
 The low number of communes, compared with French metropolitan departments of similar size and population, is unique: most of its communes encompass several localities, sometimes separated by significant distances.

 Municipalities (communes)

 The communes voluntarily grouped themselves into five groups for cooperating in some domains, apart from the four arrondissements to which they belong for purposes of national laws and executive regulation.
 After some changes in their composition, name and status, all of them operate with the status of agglomeration communities, and apply their own local taxation (in addition to national, regional, departmental, and municipal taxes) and have an autonomous budget decided by the assembly representing all member communes.
-This budget is also partly funded by the state, the region, the department, and the European Union for some development and investment programs.
+This budget is also partly funded by the state, the region, the department, and the European Union for some development and investment programmes.
 Every commune in Réunion is now a member of such an intercommunality, with its own taxation, to which member communes have delegated their authority in various areas.